Kharouk/CV/README.md

 ## Experience

 **Software Engineer** (Jan '19 to Present)

-_MVF Global_
+Working at _MVF Global_ specialising in:
-Working with These Technologies:
 - GraphQL
 - Gatsby
 - React